Matyáš Novák

 Matyáš Novák (born 16 March 2005) is a Czech slalom canoeist who has competed at the international level since 2021, specializing in K1 and kayak cross.

 He won a bronze medal in kayak cross at the 2025 ICF Canoe Slalom World Championships in Penrith.
+He also won one gold and one silver medal at the 2026 European Championships in Ivrea.